Intent

 Implementation

-Physical Education at Churchmead School operates a five year GCSE (or BTEC) flight path.
-Our Physical Education Curriculum throughout both key stages explicitly teaches the necessary knowledge and skills to enable pupils to become confident, connected, actively involved, lifelong learners in sport.
+Physical Education at Churchmead School operates a five-year GCSE (or BTEC) flight path.
+Our Physical Education Curriculum throughout both key stages explicitly teach the necessary knowledge and skills to enable pupils to become confident, connected, actively involved, lifelong learners in sport.
 We use a variety of teaching methods so pupils can develop a range of learning styles.
-Lesson are always are differentiated to ensure that all pupils are challenged and make effective progress.
-Through sport pupils care encouraged to be creative, to ask questions and to have high expectations of themselves.
+This allows students to make informed decisions on the next steps in their learning journeys as they move towards Key stage 4 and 5.
+Lessons are always differentiated to ensure that all pupils are challenged and make effective progress.
+Through sport, pupils are encouraged to be creative, ask questions and have high expectations of themselves.

 Impact

 Our Physical Education Curriculum provides a solid foundation for further studies relating to movement and the body, including the social and health sciences, recreation, and tourism.
-It provides a pathway into the many careers that involve and careers working with people, such as education, health, justice, and the social services.
+It provides a pathway into many careers in different sectors of the port and leisure industry such as, working with people, education, health, justice, and the social services.

-We are a department who are developed in the use of ICT, we currently use iPads and analysis packages for instant performance playback and slow motion replay.
+We are a department developed in ICT use, we use iPads and analysis packages for instant performance playback and slow-motion replay.
 This allows pupils to have instant feedback about their performance.

-The department runs a large number of courses these include:
+The department runs a number of courses these include:

 The GCSE in Physical Education will equip pupils with the knowledge, understanding, skills and values they need to be able to develop and maintain their performance in physical activities.
-Pupils will also gain understanding of how physical activities benefit health, fitness and well-being.
+Pupils will also get the opportunity to delve into the impact both social and cultural influences have on the world of sport and exercise.

 Qualification aims and objectives